mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 **My Portfolios** shows all the portfolios to which you have access.
 Clicking a portfolio card opens the portfolio.

-**Company Portfolios** shows all the restricted portfolios in your company, to which you do not have access.
-Clicking a portfolio card shows more details about the portfolio.
-You can request access to a restricted portfolio by clicking **Request to Join** on the portfolio card.
+**Company Portfolios** shows all the restricted and open portfolios in your company, for which you are not a portfolio member.
+For open portfolios, you can directly access the portfolio by clicking the portfolio card.
+Clicking on the card of a restricted portfolio shows more details about the portfolio.
+You can request to join to a restricted portfolio by clicking **Request to Join** on the portfolio card.
 A Portfolio Manager needs to approve this [access request](#access-requests).

 ### 2.2 Portfolio Cards {#portfolio-card}